jeffersoncechinel/attribute-validator/README.md

 Attribute Validator allows you to set declarative validation rules on top of PHP class properties.
 It heavily relies on PHP >=8.x Reflection Api to extract the Attributes for validation.

+It suits well for domain models(DDD) and DTO validations which tends to get fat and complicated over the time.
+To counterpart this scenario this library helps decoupling models and dtos from the validation process avoiding tons of manual validations in setter methods.

 [![License: MIT](https://img.shields.io/badge/License-MIT-brightgreen.svg)](https://opensource.org/licenses/MIT)

 Supported error types